What You Need to Know About Taxes

 Once you’ve entered all of your information into TurboTax Self-Employed, you’ll know if you have tax owing or are entitled to a refund.
 The ticker in the top left corner of the product increases when you add your income, and reduces when you add your expenses.
 When you are done, TurboTax provides you with a complete tax summary outlining your taxes owing, or your refund, and for ride-share drivers, you can see how your business income was earned.

-Your income tax return for 2018 has to be filed on or before April 30, 2019, but because you earned self-employment income, your tax return is due by June 17th, 2019, and if you owe the CRA money, that has to be paid in full to the CRA by April 30th.
+Your income tax return has to be filed on or before April 30, of every year but because you earned self-employment income, your tax return is due by June 15th; if you owe the CRA money, that has to be paid in full to the CRA by April 30th.

 If you’re new to Canada or it’s your first time filing an income tax return, you have to send your return by mail.
 TurboTax has you covered.
 Simply print out your return, sign it, date it and remit the signed return to the Canada Revenue Agency address listed on your tax documents.